pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-ide.md

 In the diagram above, you can see that Pachyderm and JupyterHub are deployed on the same Kubernetes cluster.
-You deploy Pachyderm by using the pachctl `deploy command` and JupyterHub by running our deployment script as described below.
-After deployment, you log in to JupyterHub with your Pachyderm user and interact with Pachyderm from within the Jupyter UI by using the Pachyderm Python client.
+You deploy Pachyderm by using the `pachctl deploy` command as described below.
+After deployment, you log in to JupyterHub with your Pachyderm user and interact with Pachyderm from within the JupyterLab UI by using `pachctl` or the Pachyderm Python client.

 ## Prerequisites